MauritzLM/product-preview-card/README.md

 ```
 Working on challenges that has to be responsive makes me think more carefully about how I need to structure my html markup and my style sheet.

+I learned about using the delete element and hiding content visually but not for screen readers, after feedback from @MelvinAguilar.

 ### Continued development

 1. I want to continue learning about the best practices of which units to use.
 For example with padding: px or em.